My pollen allergy is acting up and I'm still not feeling well, but the

-Ground Pork in Tomato Sauce or simply,
+Ground Pork in Tomato Sauce and a Bunch of Awards

-Giniling na Baboy which means Ground Pork is one of the traditional Filipino dishes that shows the richness of flavor and color of Philippine food heritage.
+Giniling na Baboywhich means Ground Pork is one of the traditional Filipino dishes that shows the richness of flavor and color of Philippine food heritage.
 The main ingredient of Giniling na Baboy is lean ground pork which is sauteed with striking colors of vegetables like potatoes, carrots, red bell peppers and green peas in rich tomato sauce.

 This is one pork dish that you should try!
 So simple yet so delicious!

-Prep Time: 10 mins Cook Time: ~20 mins Servings: 4-6
+Prep Time: 10 mins Cook Time: ~20 mins Servings: 4-6 Ingredients:

-Ingredients:1 lb ground pork
+1 lb ground pork

 1 medium-sized potato, diced